Fredi Giesler, Chairperson

 Generalist Practice II Community Lab (SS)

-Designed to be taken concurrently with Generalist Practice II, Research in Social Services and Social Welfare Institutions courses.
-Guided by the Department's vision statement, intensive hands-on participation and skill development for community and organizational practice activities is offered within a practice framework of community development, social planning, social advocacy and social action.
-Prerequisite: Admission to BSW Degree.
-Concurrent enrollment: Social Work 340, 368 and 378.
-Prerequisites: Social Work 376, 377 and 395.
+Designed to be taken concurrently with Generalist Practice II, (SW 378), and Research in Social Services (SW 340) courses.
+Guided by the Department's mission statement, intensive hands-on participation and skill development for community and organizational practice activities are offered within a practice framework of community development, social planning, social planning, social advocacy, and social action.
+Prerequisite: Admission to BSW Degree, concurrent enrollment in Social Work 340, and 378.

 Social Work 395 3 (crs.)